-Mr. Knight gave a synopsis of the case report recommending the request be Approved with the following conditions.
+Mr. Grumbine gave a synopsis of the case report recommending the request be Approved with the following conditions:

 Upon removal of front porch, the newly exposed front basement window shall have a period correct window grate installed to match the existing grate.